navid-matinmo/utilityai/README.md

 This package utilizes a local private LLM:

 - Your code is not shared with any external service provider, guaranteeing complete privacy during the generation process.
-- Ensuring that your code generation process remains entirely within your own environment, without the need for a network connection.
+- Ensuring that your generation process remains entirely within your own environment, without the need for a network connection.

 ## install